The Huskies are a much better team then they have been in the last four years. They played toe to…

 Ultimately it was a day that offered up a lot of promise, but not a ton of solace afterward.

-want to put them," Willingham said.
+"I think our football team played a helluva game against the 2nd, 3rd, 4th-ranked team in the country, depending on where you want to put them," Willingham said.
 "We played a heck of a game, but there are no awards for that.
 I understand that and our team understands that.

 "There's too much pain right now in our locker room to think about any kind of moral victory."